Stuycs-K/T-AP1L05/README.md

 <code>public int indexOf(String target)</code> - return the smallest index where the value in the SuperArray matches the target string.
 Return -1 when no value matches.
 You may assume the target String is not null.

 <code>public int lastIndexOf(String target)</code> - return the largest index where the value in the SuperArray matches the target string.
 Return -1 when no value matches.
 You may assume the target String is not null.

+<code>public String remove(int index)</code> - remove the element at the specified index return the value that you removed.
+Throw an exception when index is out of bounds.

+<code>public boolean remove(String target)</code> - remove the leftmost element that has the same value as the target string.
+Return true if the element was present and removed, false if it was not found.